-- Do NOT touch/unwrap your dressings.
-This limits swelling, blood clots, and infection. - Dressings will be changed on your first post-operative visit and a new dressing applied.
+- Do NOT unwrap your dressings.
+They help reduce swelling and decrease the risk of blood clots/infections. - Dressings will be changed on your first post-operative visit and a new dressing applied.
 If they get EXCESSIVELY wet prior to this, meaning "soaked through," contact the office. - Until your first visit, to shower/bath with your dressing AND BRACE still on, wrap the top of the leg with a towel, then place the leg in a large plastic garbage bag with tape at both ends closing the bag.
 Then keep the bag outside of the shower/tub. - Dr. Tauberg will instruct you when you may shower without the brace on - Please DO NOT BATHE, POOL, HOTTUB, OR SOAK/SUBMERGE THE INCISION IN WATER as this can increase risk of infection.
 Wait three weeks from surgery or until you are directed to do so. - Small amounts of bloody drainage, numbness at incision site, swelling, and bruising are normal findings following surgery. - Do not use bacitracin or any ointments under bandages.